peteroupc/peteroupc.github.io/exporand.md

         2. If _dmin_ equals _dmax_, append _dmin_ to **a**'s fractional part, then add 1 to _i_ (and, if **bmax** and/or **bmin** is known to be rational, set _bmaxf_ to _bmaxf_\*_&beta;_&minus;_d_ and set _bminf_ to _bminf_\*_&beta;_&minus;_d_).
 Otherwise, break from this loop and set _istart_ to _i_.
 10. (Ensure the fractional part is greater than **bmin**'s.)
 Set _i_ to _istart_, then if **a**'s integer part is equal to _bmini_:
     1. Calculate the base-_&beta;_ digit at position _i_ of **bmin**'s fractional part, and set _dmin_ to that digit.
-    2. If the digit at position _i_ of **a**'s fractional part is unsampled, set the digit at that position to a base-_&beta;_ digit chosen uniformly at random.
-(Positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.  An example if _&beta;_ is 2, or binary, is `RNDINTEXC(2)`.)
+    2. If the digit at position _i_ of **a**'s fractional part is unsampled, set the digit at that position to a base-_&beta;_ digit chosen uniformly at random (such as an unbiased random bit if _&beta;_ is 2, or binary).
+(Positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.)
     3. Let _ad_ be the digit at position _i_ of **a**'s fractional part.
 If _ad_ is greater than _dmin_, abort these substeps and go to step 11.
     4. Discard **a**, create a new empty uniform PSRN **a**, and abort these substeps and go to step 7 if _ad_ is less than _dmin_.
     5. Add 1 to _i_ and go to the first substep.